Projects

 Current Projects

-Assessing Equitable Outcomes of Place-Based Innovation through NSF Engines
+Assessing Broad-based Outcomes of Place-Based Innovation through NSF Engines

-Alongside Dr. Mari Kate Mycek of New Growth Innovation Network, Dr. Sarah Crane is co-leading this NSF-Funded research.
-Through this work, As the federal government increases investment into place-based innovation, it is critical to understand the process by which impacts are (or are not) equitable.
-This research will deepen our knowledge on how to measure and account for equitable outcomes and processes in regional innovation ecosystems, such as the NSF Engines.
-Using community-based research methods, the research team will identify equity benchmarks by investigating the work NSF Engines are doing to prioritize equity, how their regional community conceptualizes the localized benefits, and analyzing relevant national and regional datasets.
-The project will culminate with an Equity Action Guide which will include effective processes, local metrics, national benchmarks, and a self-assessment tool to help NSF Engines and other similar programs advance equity in place-based innovation.
+Alongside New Growth Innovation Network, Dr. Sarah Crane is co-leading this NSF-Funded research focused on community engagement in innovation-based economic development.
+This research will deepen our knowledge on how to measure and account for broad-based outcomes and processes in regional innovation ecosystems, such as the NSF Engines.
+Using community-based research methods, the research team will identify regional engagement benchmarks by investigating the work NSF Engines are doing to prioritize this, how their regional community conceptualizes the localized benefits, and analyzing relevant national and regional datasets.
+Through this project Dr. Crane lead the stakeholder engagement, research and report development with The Florida Semiconductor Engine and the North Carolina Regenerative Medicine Engine.
+The report will be published mid-2026.

 19th District Veterans Treatment Court: Program Evaluation Report

 Dr. Jessica Camp provided in-depth program evaluation for the 19th District Veterans Treatment Court in Dearborn, Michigan in this report.
 Through robust statistical measurements, Dr. Camp tracked the progress of the participants and the impact of the program.
-Dr. Sarah Crane led the translation of the report into actionable findings for the client.
+Dr. Sarah Crane led the translation of the report into actionable findings for the client in 2024, 2025, and 2026.

 19th District Court Hybrid DWI and Drug Treatment Court: Program Evaluation Report

 Dr. Jessica Camp conducted a comprehensive program evaluation for the 19th District Hybrid Drug and Domestic Treatment Court (HDDTC) in Dearborn, Michigan, as detailed in this report.
 Dr. Camp evaluated participant progress, providing critical insights into the program’s overall effectiveness and long-term impact on individuals.
-Dr. Sarah Crane worked alongside Dr. Camp to translate the findings into digestible and informative insights for the program.
+Dr. Sarah Crane worked alongside Dr. Camp to translate the findings into digestible and informative insights for the program in 2024 and 2025.

 Past Projects